3rd-Eden/payper/worker/README.md

 });
 ```

-### Integrating into an existing Service Worker setup
+### Integrating into an existing ServiceWorker setup

-Integrating with an existing Service Worker requires a few more steps than just
+Integrating with an existing ServiceWorker requires a few more steps than just
 simply calling the `Payper#register` method as this assigns the various
-listeners to the Service Worker so it might make more sense to just use
+listeners to the ServiceWorker so it might make more sense to just use
 your pre-existing listeners and work together with your code.

 To make this work we'll be using the following API methods: